yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * above log contains following information:
       * size of the young generation is presently 629 MB
       * after collection, 69 MB of it remains (in a survivor space)
-      * the size of the entire heap is 2,027 MB—772 MB of which is occupied after the collection
+      * the size of the entire heap is 2,027 MB - 772 MB of which is occupied after the collection
       * entire process took 0.12 seconds, though the parallel GC threads racked up 0.42 seconds in CPU usage
     * Concurrent cycle
       * concurrent cycle starts based on the occupancy of the heap - when it is sufficiently full, the JVM starts background threads that cycle through the heap and remove objects